Last Updated 31/07/2022.

 There is so much depth to this topic that there’s no way you can learn it all from one page, but I’m going to condense as much of the important stuff as I can and apologies if I forget anything, I’ll do my best to get you started on the road to blog domination through decent SEO.

 SEO is absolutely vital to making a successful website or blog and is a key part of making money from blogging.
-We have a lot of information on this website about starting a blog of your own and monetising it.
+We have a lot of free information on this website about starting a blog of your own and monetising it.
 This is a travel blog, but I’m asked all the time how we do this stuff, so I do my best to answer those questions.
-Also take a look at our new bloggers’ check list, it’s free when you sign up or find it in the blogging section.
+Also take a look at our new bloggers’ check list, it’s here in the blogging section.

 What is SEO for Beginners?